Velocidex/velociraptor-docs/content/blog/2021/2021-07-12-velociraptor-vs-printnightmare/_index.md

 We can collect this information from the entire Velociraptor fleet in minutes by simply running a “hunt” over the deployment.

-We have uploaded our query in the form of a VQL artifact to the Velociraptor [“Artifact Exchange”](https://docs.velociraptor.app/exchange/) - a central place for the community to share Velociraptor artifacts.
+We have uploaded our query and a version to monitor print driver creation in the form of a VQL artifact to the Velociraptor [“Artifact Exchange”](https://docs.velociraptor.app/exchange/) - a central place for the community to share Velociraptor artifacts.
 This saves time for other Velociraptor users, who can simply reuse our work and quickly hunt the